Marymount Academy (Sudbury)

+History

-The school originally opened in 1956 as Marymount College, a girls' high school founded by the Sisters of St. Joseph, equivalent to the boys-only St. Charles College.
-Following St. Charles' conversion to a co-educational school in 1993, enrolment at Marymount began to decline, a process that accelerated following the opening of St. Benedict Catholic Secondary School in 1996.
-The school thus added Grade 7 and 8 education, and developed a special focus on enriched academic education for young women, changing its name to the current Marymount Academy.
+The school originally opened in 1956 as Marymount College, an all girls' high school founded by the Sisters of St. Joseph, equivalent to the all boys' St. Charles College.
+Following St. Charles' conversion to a co-educational school in 1993, enrolment at Marymount began to decline.
+In 1996.
+The school added Grades 7 and 8 education, and developed a special focus on enriched academic education for young women, changing its name to the current Marymount Academy.

+Trivia

 Marymount Academy's motto is 'Disce ut Vivas', which is the Latin version of 'Learn That You May Live'.
 The school's official colours are navy blue and burgundy.
-Students wear uniforms, generally a kilt and a top in school colours.
+Students wear uniforms, generally a kilt/pants and a top/hoodie in school colours.
+Grade 12 students enrolled in a Specialist High Skills Major (SHSM) also receive a special uniform for the year.

-The school is located at 165 D'Youville Avenue near the city's downtown core, a facility shared with the head office of the Sudbury Catholic District School Board.
+The school is located at 165 D'Youville Street near the city's downtown core, a facility shared with the head office of the Sudbury Catholic District School Board.
 Marymount is heavily involved in fundraising for the Sudbury community, and participates and initiates events such as canned food drives, pep rallies, and charity benefits.
 Several times each year, students and faculty attend mass at Christ The King Church, their parish.

-Marymount offers a wide variety of extracurricular activities.
-These include councils (Student Administrative Council, Girls Athletic Association, Marymount Catholic Charities Council), athletics (volleyball, soccer, basketball, flag football, track and field) and clubs (choir, band, Italian Club, Big Sister Little Sister, Ontario Students Against Impaired Driving, French Club, Chess Club, and Creative Writing Club).
-Marymount Academy is a dominant force in Sudbury's school athletics community.
-Since 1991, Marymount has earned 19 Northern Ontario Secondary School Athletics Championship titles in volleyball.

-In 2009, The Fraser Institute, an independent research and education organization, ranked Marymount as the fourth best elementary/highschool in the province.
+In 2009, The Fraser Institute, an independent research and education organization, ranked Marymount as the fourth best elementary/high school in the province.
 Marymount ranked a 9.8 out of 10, based on standardized test results and other factors.

+Athletics

+Marymount offers a wide array of athletics based classes/extracurriculars such as: Hockey, Basketball, Volleyball, Alpine Skiing, Curling, Softball, Flag Football and more.

+Their Curling, Cross Country Running, and Alpine Ski team have all competed at OFSAA in the past 5 years.

+The Alpine Ski team has brought home 3 consecutive medals (2024, 2025, 2026) in the High School Girls Giant Slalom.

+The Cross Country Running team has brought home a gold medal in 2025 and 2 gold medals in 2026 for the Women's 800-Metre Run and 100m Dash in the ambulatory division.

+Arts

+Marymount has a strong presence in instrumental and dramatic arts.
+Their Drama Club has a yearly play performance, with the show usually starting in mid April.